manifoldai/orbyter-cookiecutter/README.md

 We recommend setting up a remote for Git version control after running `cookiecutter`.
 For example, if you want to use GitHub, go to [GitHub](https://github.com/), create the repo, and push your local work.

 ## Setting up Continuous Integration

 You can read more about continuous integration and delivery [here](https://martinfowler.com/bliki/ContinuousDelivery.html).
-In its default configuration, we use CI to lint and test code that gets pushed to origin.
-This is crucial for making sure code is always up to standards.
-As it currently stands this cookiecutter sets up a CircleCI configuration in the `.circleci` folder.
-In future releases we will add other CI options like GitHub actions, Jenkins, etc.  To fully setup CircleCI, after running `cookiecutter` log into log into [circleCI](https://circleci.com/).
-Click 'Add Projects', select your project, click 'Start Building'.
+In its default configuration, we use CI to format, lint, and test code that gets shared with others.
+This is crucial for ensuring code is always up to standards.
+This cookiecutter currently sets up a Github Actions configuration in the `.github` folder.
+Other CI options include Jenkins, CircleCI, etc.

-## MLFlow
+## Setting up MLFlow

-You have the option to set up your MLFlow configuration in the cookiecutter questions.
-These can always be changed later in the .env.
+You have the option to configure MLFlow through the cookiecutter prompts.
+This configuration can be changed later in `.env`.
 In the prompts, you can set MLflow's tracking URI and MLFlow's artifact location.
 The prompts for MLFlow in the cookiecutter are:

 ```
 mlflow_uri [/mnt/experiments]: